codegor/vuex-laravel-resource-api/README.md

  You can set (at route config file for resource (action) field: _**'updateSocket'**_) update API data by event from Echo.
  REST API will be listen Laravel-WebSocket.IO event (name like route resource key) from 'api' channel.
- (For this functionality you should set in routes.js _**'socket'**_ field with port number of current server for WS connection, for example ':6001', or set to empty string like '' for disable its.)
+ (For this functionality you should set in routes.js _**'socket'**_ field with port number of current server for WS connection, for example ':6001', or set to empty string like ''.)

  Or you can use long pooling: _**'updateTimer'**_ field of action config at routes.js.